-Once a column has been created, it can be enabled from Settings > Custom Column Settings in order to appear on the product properties page.
+Once a column has been created, it must be enabled from Settings > Custom Column Settings in order to appear on the product properties page.

 By default, enabled custom columns can be viewed on the product home page in the toolbox under "Custom columns".
 The default is often kept when you have many custom columns.